-Table 3 shows the winning numbers for the decisions that involved taking the same risk several times.
-(Decision 12 to Decision 15).
-It has 100 rows, because the risk may be for up to 100 rounds of risk-taking.
+Table 3 shows the winning numbers for the decisions that involved taking a risk several times (Decision 12 to Decision 15).
+It has 100 rows, because the risk was up for up to100 times (i.e., rounds) of risk-taking.
 Column 1 lists the round.
 Column 2 lists the winning numbers of the risk in that round.
-The risk had a winning probability of 90%, which is why each row lists 90 winning numbers.
-These numbers are different in each round.
+The risk had a winning probability of 90% in each round, which is why each row lists 90 winning numbers.
+The winning numbers are different in each round.
 Because you had to enter a new winning number each round, your winning probability was independent from previous rounds (i.e., indeed equal to 90% in each round).

-Table 3: Winning numbers for the risks in Decisions 12 to 15
+Table 3: Winning numbers for the risk in Decisions 12 to 15